 Bioretention stormwater treatment facilities are landscaped shallow depressions that capture and filter stormwater runoff.
 These facilities function as a soil and plant based filtration device that removes pollutants through a variety of physical, biological, and chemical treatment processes.
 The facilities normally consist of a ponding area, mulch layer, planting soils, and plantings.
 As stormwater passes down through the planting soil, pollutants are filtered, adsorbed, and biodegraded by the soil and plants.
 Bioretention with an underdrain is a treatment control measures that can be used for areas with low permeability native soils or steep slopes.
-Bioretention may be designed without an underdrain to serve as a retention BMP in areas of high soil permeability (see INF-3 Bioretention).
+Bioretention may be designed without an underdrain to serve as a retention BMP in areas of high soil permeability (see INF-3 Bioretention) or partial retention/ partial biofiltration BMP (see INF-7: Bioinfiltration).